Design Technology

 Design

 Children will draw/sketch their design and add key information which might include the features they have included, the materials and equipment need and the technical skills they need to use in making the product.
-Children use a design sheet or booklet to record this information, which is used and added to during the design process.
+Children use a design sheet or a booklet to record this information, which is used and added to during the design process.

 Make